customeros/customeros/packages/apps/www/src/pages/en/api/update-organization-mutation.md

 The organization mutation request requires that you pass the invoice `id` as a query parameter.

-In order to update only the fields specified in the request, you must pass `patch: true` as part of the query parameters.
-If you do not, you must pass the full object in the request.
+To update specific fields, include `patch: true` in the query parameters; otherwise, provide the full object.

 As this is a graphQL request, you are able to specify the exact payload you would like returned in the response.
 In the example above, we've specified that `id` is returned, but you can choose from any of the response parameters defined in the [organization object](objects/organization).